lucksp/test-tflite-model/README.md

 I currently use Google VertexAI to run & train my model, which is exported to TFLite.
 The model attached to this repo was also created in Vertex to provide smaple.

+It seems that the `TensorflowModelDelegate` argument type causes the model to no longer load:
+`const modelData = useTensorflowModel(modelAsset, GPUDelegate);`, only by removing it do the new TFLite models successfully load.

 ## Get started

 1. Install dependencies